ATquode/genbondhon/ReadMe.md

 ### Development

+This project requires atlas 0.9.0, which is shipped with nim 2.2.4.
+It is possible to use the updated atlas to install the dependencies, and use any other nim 2 version.

-To setup the project, doing `atlas install genbondhon.nimble` inside `genbondhon/` directory should suffice.
+To setup the project, doing `atlas install genbondhon.nimble` should suffice.

-This project uses nim tasks defined in genbondhon/config.nims for development.
+This project uses nim tasks defined in config.nims for development.
-Tasks can be called from command line from both the root directory or the `genbondhon/` directory.
+Tasks can be called from command line from the root directory.

 To create a release build, run

     nim build

-To run debug build, if you are in root directory, use
+To run debug build, use

-    nim dev genbondhon/tests/nomuna.nim
+    nim dev tests/nomuna.nim

-Change the `nomuna.nim` path if you are inside `genboondhon` directory, e.g. `tests/nomuna.nim`.

 Add flags after the filepath if needed, e.g.

-    nim dev genbondhon/tests/nomuna.nim --verbose
+    nim dev tests/nomuna.nim --verbose

 To check formatting & linting, run